3270 Extended Data Stream

 MVI

-WRITECCW,X'0D' Load erase/write alternate op-code.
+WRITECCW,X'0D' Load erase/write alternate

 NI